 Dr. Spence sees many of these patients in his Orlando Florida Breast Revision Practice.
 A complete removal of the implant and all capsule.
 Using NO TOUCH TECHNIQUE and a 14 point plan he has been very successful in achieving a soft natural appearing breast.

-I have had a Breast lift with implants after losing a lot of weight and my breast look as if they are falling off my implants?
+I had a breast lift after losing a lot of weight and my breast look as if they are falling off my implant?